 BP prepares $10 billion shareholder payout: here.

-The Science of the Oil Spill, Updated Daily: here.
+The Science of Oil Spills, Updated Daily: here.

 Oil spill could bring mass extinction to the Gulf Coast: here.